 Libprotoident is now available on GitHub.
 If you extend libprotoident or add support for new protocols and would like your additions to make it into the next release, please don't hesitate to send us a pull request.
 You can also find a list of supported protocols and the release history on our GitHub wiki page.

 All releases of libprotoident prior to 2.0.9 are licensed under the GPL v2.

 Important note for developers: The libprotoident API has changed since version 1.0.0.
 The changes are described in the Developer Documentation page in the libprotoident wiki and the included tools have been updated to use the changed API.
 Please be sure to update any programs you have written based on libprotoident accordingly (the changes should be minor).
 If you get stuck, the source code for the tools may help clarify the differences.

 Libprotoident requires the following libraries:

-Libprotoident has been developed and tested on both Linux and MacOS X operating systems.
+Libprotoident has been developed and tested on both Linux, MacOS X and FreeBSD operating systems.
 Libprotoident will compile and run on a PowerPC system but there may be problems with some of the rules due to byte-ordering issues.
 If this occurs, please file a bug in the libprotoident bug tracker.

 Basic usage instructions are included in the README that accompanies the source code.
 Additional documentation can be found within the source code itself.

 The library also comes with some basic tools that demonstrate the capabilities of the library without the need for the user to develop code.
 The lpi_protoident tool reports the protocol for every flow observed on the provided libtrace input, for instance.

 We are always interested in hearing feedback about software projects such as libprotoident.
-If you have any requests or comments, or wish to report a bug, please email firstname.lastname@example.org or file a ticket in our bug tracker.
+If you have any requests or comments, or wish to report a bug, please email email@example.com or create an issue on our GitHub page.